An Introduction to Terms Commonly Used in Herb Magic

-Sabbat - The eight religious festivals that occur on the solstices and equinoxes.
+Sabbat - The eight religious festivals that occur on the solstices and equinoxes each year.

 Spell - A magical ritual performed with the intent to cause change.

-Three-fold law - The belief that whatever you put out will be returned to you three times over.
+Three-fold law – A largely Wiccan belief that everything you send out will come back to you multiplied by three.

-Witch - Someone who practises witchcraft (male or female)
+Witch - Aperson who practises witchcraft (male or female)

 Witchcraft - An ancient religion based on worshipping the universes life force.

 Wortcunning – The knowledge of the healing and magical properties of plants and how to use these to benefit life and well-being.
 This may include knowing how to make various preparations such as salves, potions, teas and tinctures as well as how to grow or harvest herbs from the wild.